 // doc 253

-Existing substrings in comments that follow consistent patterns do not need modification to become active links.
-Defining a pattern and resulting behavior activates existing substrings.
+Existing substrings in comment blocks that follow consistent patterns do not need modification to become active links.
+Defining a pattern and its associated behavior activates the existing substrings.

 Source Links are marked in the source editor by a rectangular edge and colored fill.
 Double-Click to open or hover over links defined via plug-in to display optional tooltips.